-Dr. Tullberg also say parents oftentimes will have to be the ones to make sure kids are prepared for the cold and snow.
+Dr. Tullberg also says parents oftentimes will have to be the ones to make sure kids are prepared for the cold and snow.
 “Please make sure that you are having your kids dressed appropriately when they leave the house.
-Parents need to be on this one, even when your child might think it's not cool to wear a heavy coat, hat and gloves and be warm.”
+Parents need to be on this one, even when your child might think it's not cool to wear a heavy coat, hat, and gloves and be warm.”

 Dr. Tullberg says redness and tingling are the early warning signs that your body is losing the battle to stay warm, so don’t ignore them.
 “You're out there you're shoveling and you get that little redness on your ears or your nose and that's when it's called frostnip.
 It’s a little numbness or tingling, and when that happens you want to get inside and get yourself warm.
 You don't necessarily need to run your hands under a warm faucet or anything like that.”

-If the tingling or numbness don’t go away, Dr. Tullberg says there are a few do’s and dont’s for the next step.
+If the tingling or numbness doesn’t go away, Dr. Tullberg says there are a few do’s and don't for the next step.
 “You want to start the warming process, and that is not jumping in a super hot shower.
 One, that would probably hurt; and two, it's not going to do your cells any good.
-You want to start with water right around 100 degrees, just slightly warmer than body temperature and then just let it sit there.”
+You want to start with water right around 100 degrees, just slightly warmer than body temperature, and then just let it sit there.”

-Once you start to notice colors in your skin that are not going away - red, white, blue or gray - Dr. Tullberg says you’ll want to get it looked at, with your primary care physican, at an urgent care, or in extreme cases of frostbite, in the emergency room.
+Once you start to notice colors in your skin that are not going away - red, white, blue, or gray - Dr. Tullberg says you’ll want to get it looked at, by your primary care physician, at urgent care, or in extreme cases of frostbite, in the emergency room.
 “When exposure to the cold is a little bit more prolonged and you start getting some white, or things look a little bit shiny or plastic on your fingers, that's when I would start seeking medical attention.
 I always say better safe than sorry.
 Sometimes when it comes to mild frostbite, the lines can be blurred between when it needs medical attention or not.
-I would say, if you're not warming up or you’re not warming up well, if you're feeling like a something just doesn't feel right, or if it feels different than usual, then get seen.
+I would say, if you're not warming up or you’re not warming up well, if you're feeling like something just doesn't feel right, or if it feels different than usual, then get seen.
 The problem is sometimes people wait to come in.
-If it's two, three or four days later and all the sudden we see someone come into the urgent care and they say, “I've got problems with possible frostbite,” there is unfortunately not a lot we can do about it at that point.”
+If it's two, three, or four days later and all of a sudden we see someone come into the urgent care and say, “I've got problems with possible frostbite,” there is unfortunately not a lot we can do about it at that point.”

 · Prevent additional exposure to the cold